Skip to main content

 Real Vancouver market knowledge

-Highest-priced market in Canada.
-Multi-cultural service mandatory.
-We know which lenders price aggressively here at the ~$1,950,000 benchmark and which flex on GVA property types.
+We work Vancouver files every week.
+We know which lenders price aggressively here at the ~$1,950,000 average and which flex on GVA property types.

 3. 3